How to create a Windows installer package - Beginner Guide

 Now that the project is created, let’s add the file to it.

 1. Go to the “Files and Folders” page by selecting it in the left-side panel.
-The folders which interest you most are “Application Folder” and “Application Shortcut Folder”.
+The folders that interest you most are “Application Folder” and “Application Shortcut Folder”.

 2. Now, in the Files and Folders page, click on the [ Add Files ] button and select your files.
 In our case we added the Sample.exe.